meyers980/Felix_and_Son_Arcade/datafiles/ReadMe.txt

 Esc - Quit
 F12 Toggle Fullscreen

 You can change controls in settings.ini.
 To change, find the UTF-8 value for the key you'd like to use (if it's in hex, convert it to decimal).
+This site can help you get the hex values of keys. https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes